On \mu-Compatible Metrics and Measurable Sensitivity: W-measurable Sensitivity

 The same is not true about measurable sensitivity.
-For this reason, throughout this paper we have to assume that our measure space is non-atomic.
-This assumption is justified because most of the results of this paper concern ergodic transformations, and ergodic transformations on spaces with points of positive measure are all rotations on a discrete set. \end{remark}
+For this reason, throughout this paper we assume that our measure space is nonatomic.

-\begin{remark} A very important example of a dynamical system which is not W-measurably sensitive is a Kronecker transformation, i.e. an ergodic isometry on an interval of finite length (with the Lebesgue measure and the usual metric).
-This transformation is not W-measurably sensitive with respect to the usual metric because it is an isometry. \end{remark}
+(3) A very important example of an ergodic finite measure-preserving dynamical system which is not W-measurably sensitive is a Kronecker transformation, i.e. an ergodic isometry on an interval of finite length (with the Lebesgue measure and the usual metric).
+This transformation is not W-measurably sensitive with respect to the usual metric because it is an isometry.
+There are also examples of conservative and ergodic type III nonsingular invertible transformations that are not W-measurable sensitive.
+Let $X=\Pi_{i=0}^\infty \{0,1\}$, the $2$-adic integers, let $T$ addition by 1, $Tx=x+1$, and $d$ be the $2$-adic metric.
+Then it is well known that $T$ is a minimal isometry for $d$.
+Let $0<p<1$ and $\mu_p=\Pi_{i=0}^\infty\{p,1-p\}$, a probability measure on the Borel $\sigma$-field $\mathcal B$.
+Then $\mu_p$ is a nonsingular measure for $(X,\mathcal B,T)$ that is conservative and ergodic of type III (when $p\neq 1/2$), see e.g. \cite{DS09}.
+It is clear that $d$ is $\mu_p$-compatible, so $(X,\mathcal B,T)$ is a conservative ergodic invertible nonsingular transformation that is not finite measure-preserving and is not W-measurably sensitive.

-We note that, under our mild additional assumption on the cardinality of the dynamical systems, the property of W-measurable sensitivity is preserved under measurable isomorphisms.
-These issues are discussed in Appendix~\ref{sec:Constructing-mu-comp.-metr-on-isom.-copies}, but they are not used until Section~\ref{sec:meas-sens-and-1-lip-metrics}.
+We note that, the property of W-measurable sensitivity is preserved under measurable isomorphisms (Proposition~\ref{prop:light-meas-sens-and-meas-isomorph}).

-Let us make a rough comparison of the two definitions above.
-Definition~\ref{def:Lightly-meas-sens} states that for some $\delta > 0$, every $x \in X$ satisfies the condition that for a set of \emph{full measure} $Y \subset X$, for every $y \in Y$, there are \emph{infinitely many} values of $n$ for which $d(T^{n}x,T^{n}y)>\delta$.
-On the other hand, measurable sensitivity as defined in~\cite{J-S08} only requires that there is a $\delta>0$ for which every $x \in X$ satisfies the condition that, for every $\varepsilon>0$, there is a set of \emph{positive measure} $Y \subset B_\varepsilon(x)$ such that for every $y\in Y$ there is \emph{one} value of $n$ for which there is a set of positive measure $Y \subset B_\varepsilon(x)$ and a single $n$, depending only on $Y$, such that $d(T^n x, T^n y) > \delta$.
-So, it should not be surprising that W-measurable sensitivity implies measurable sensitivity (the reader may want to skip to the first part of the proof of Proposition~\ref{pro:equiv-weak-and-light} where this argument is made precise).